CodeShayk/Schemio/README.md

 [![.Net 8.0](https://img.shields.io/badge/.Net-8.0-blue)](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 --
 ## What is Schemio?
-`Schemio` is a .Net utility that can be used to data hyderate an entity by specifying schema paths or sections of its object graph.
+`Schemio` is a .Net utility that can be used to data hydrate an entity by specifying schema paths or sections of its object graph.
 > Supports XPath & JsonPath for schema paths.

 ## When to use Schemio?
 Schemio is a perfect utility when you need to fetch parts of data for a large entity from data source.
-Ideally, you may not want all of the entity data but preferably only sections of the object graph whilst doing a fetch.
+Ideally, you may not want all of the entity data but preferably only sections of the object graph.

-Few example use cases that require high availability and scalability, such as
+Few example schemio use cases that require the service tier to dynamically fetch data for high availability and scalability, such as
 > - Reporting
 > - Document Generation ( with templated data)
 > - Content Management Systems
+> - Many more ...

 ## How to use Schemio?
-You could use Schemio out of the box or extend the utility in order to suit your own custom needs.
+You could use Schemio out of the box or extend the utility to suit your own custom needs.

 To use schemio you need to
-> Step 1 - Setup the entity to be fetched using DataProvider.
+> Step 1 - Setup the entity to be fetched.
 >
-> Step 2 - Construct the DataProvider with required dependencies.
+> Step 2 - Construct the `DataProvider` with required dependencies.

 ### Step 1.
 Entity Setup
 * Define the `entity` to be fetched using `DataProvider` - which is basically a class with nested typed properties.
 * Define the `entity schema` with `query` and `transformer` pairs mappings to entity's object graph.
 The relevant query and transformer pairs will execute in the order of their nesting when their mapped `schema paths` are included in the `request` parameter of the DataProvider.
 * `Query` is an implementation to fetch `data` for the entity object graph from the underlying data storage supported by the chosen `QueryEngine`.
 QueryEngine is an implementation of `IQueryEngine` to execute queries against supported data source.
 * `Transformer` is an implementation to transform the data fetched by the associated query to mapped section of the object graph.

 #### 1. Entity
 > Step 1 - To mark the class as Entity using schemio, implement the class from `IEntity` interface.
 Bear in mind this is the root entity to be fetched.